-George Cheng is the maintainer and main contributor of OpenPAI, which is one of the three key open source AI systems of the Microsoft Research Asia.
+George Cheng is the main contributor and maintainer of OpenPAI, which is one of the three key open source AI systems from Microsoft Research Asia.
 With more than ten years of experience in artificial intelligence system architecture, he has extensive driving force and influence in the open source community.
 He also participated in the core R&D and daily maintenance of several large open source projects.